Understanding Instalment Contracts in Queensland Property Transactions

 Protecting Your Position

-The statutory protections imposed for the benefit of a buyer under instalment contract can be significant for sellers, and may impact a seller’s financial liquidity, control over their property, and ability to enter into subsequent contracts following a buyer’s default.
+The statutory protections imposed for the benefit of a buyer under an instalment contract can be significant for sellers, and may impact a seller’s financial liquidity, control over their property, and ability to enter into subsequent contracts following a buyer’s default.
 Unfortunately, it is often the case that instalment contracts are inadvertently entered into, and the statutory protections are enlivened without the knowledge or intent of either the buyer or seller.

 To avoid creating an instalment contract, particular care must be taken with:

-• Ensuring a deposit and any associated payments do not exceed the prescribed percentage of 10% (20% for off-the-plan purchases) of the purchase price;
+• ensuring a deposit and any associated payments do not exceed the prescribed percentage of 10% (20% for off-the-plan purchases) of the purchase price;

-• Accepting non-refundable payments from a buyer when agreeing to extensions to critical dates in the contract that do not entitle the buyer to receive conveyance of the property.
+• accepting non-refundable payments from a buyer when agreeing to extensions to critical dates in the contract that do not entitle the buyer to receive conveyance of the property.

 Disclaimer: This article provides general information only and does not constitute legal advice.
 It is essential to seek specific professional legal advice tailored to your individual circumstances.